 The Company has not adopted a target regarding the representation of women on the Board or in executive officer positions for the reasons set out above.
 The Company believes that adopting such a target may unduly restrict its ability to select, hire or promote the best and most suitable candidate for the position in question.

 The Company currently has two female Board members (29%).
-The Company does not have any female executive officers.
+The Company does has one female executive officer (25%).

 AUDIT COMMITTEE DISCLOSURE